 On June 29, 1947, Newton married his wife, Sue (1925–1998), in Vidalia, Louisiana.
 The couple had one daughter.
 He became a teacher at Ferriday High School in 1948, teaching English, journalism, and speech.
 He remained in the reserves until April 1956.
 He died in Louisiana, aged 42.

 Warner Stephens Hale (1920–2002), nicknamed Bud, was born in Statham, Georgia to Dawson and Estelle Hale.
 Hale attended the University of Georgia before the war.
 It’s unclear when he joined the U.S. Army, but he was overseas in London by 1942.
 He eventually reached the rank of captain, serving in Company B of the 894th Tank Destroyer Battalion.
 According to an October 17, 1944 news item in The Atlanta Constitution, he earned the Bronze Star Medal for his performance in Italy.
-(He also earned the Air Medal, which was sometimes earned for performance as an observer in a reconnaissance aircraft.)
+(He also earned the Purple Heart and the Air Medal, which was sometimes earned for performance as an observer in a reconnaissance aircraft.)
 Hale’s two brothers also served; 1st Lieutenant Emmett Hale of the U.S. Army Air Forces was killed in a plane crash in 1944.

 After the war, Hale returned to the University of Georgia and graduated in 1947 with a bachelor of science in chemistry.
 Hale married Irene Slaughter (1925–2007) in 1950.
 The couple raised four daughters.
 According to his obituary in the Athens Banner-Herald, he “was in the homebuilding and development business in the Athens area for many years and was a past president of the Athens Homebuilders Association. ” He died in Athens, Georgia, aged 82.